BrodyPinto/SYE-RolandGarros/inst/task_list.md

 ## Task List

+## March 13

+1. Look into net clearance joining issue.

+2. Issue with the smoothing (either do two separate serve plots or do the same plot).
+Maybe do something similar to the return.
+Look at first serve returns vs. second serve returns.

+3. Look at Djokovic returns.

+4. return on break vs. non-break points or important points.

+5. Modify importance for women?

 ## March 6

 1. Keep working on visualizations of serve (and return if you want and third shot if you want).